arianasp/meerkat_vocal_interactions/README.md

 * `{groupyear}_gpsOn`: same as above, but for GPS data.
 GPS data may become unavailable if a focal-followed meerkat went out of range of the observer, as described above.

-## Scripts
+### Scripts

-The repository contains the following scripts:
+The part contains the following scripts:

 * `get_call_response_sequences.R`: code for generating call-response sequences that are later summarized via plots